Fred Ho ’16

 What does being a Hotelie mean to you?

 Being a Hotelie means giving “a little more—a little better service.”
-The Hotel School consistently challenges its students to make the world a better place through serving others.
+The Hotel School [Cornell Peter and Stephanie Nolan School of Hotel Administration] consistently challenges its students to make the world a better place through serving others.

 If you were to offer advice to incoming transfer students, what would you say?

 Whether you’re coming in as a sophomore or a junior, make sure to reach out to fellow students!
 The friends you make from your transfer class will be great, but it’s also nice to meet people who have been at the school since they were freshmen.
 A great way to meet current SHA [Cornell Nolan School] students is to get involved in HEC or in SHA [Nolan] clubs, so you can kill two birds with one stone.

 What accomplishments are you most proud of at Cornell?